ScriptRaccoon/portfolio-website/src/data/posts/grouptheory-typescript-part4.md

 ### Center of a group

-The center of a group consists of all elements which commute with all other elements.
-This is a subgroup.
+The center of a group is the subgroup consisting of all elements which commute with all other elements.
 In the implementation, we can reuse the `isCommutingPair` method from the first part.

 ```typescript
 class Group<X> {